sterny5/sterny5/Project3_code2.md

 ```

 ### Isolate Alpha Carbons and make a DF with their information
+> Only alpha carbon atoms will be used for downstream analysis, so they are subset out of the main atom data frame
 ```{r}
 CA_atoms <- subset(AtomDF, Atom_name =='CA')
 CA_atoms <- CA_atoms[, c("Residue_sequence_number", "Chain", "X_orthogonal_coordinate", "Y_orthogonal_coordinate", "Z_orthogonal_coordinate")]